chaulagainrupan1/chaulagainrupan1/README.md

 ### Hi there 👋
 🔭 Electronics and computer engineer proficient in react native and python, good in English language with proven communication.
-Trying to secure a responsible career opportunity to fully utilize my training and skills, while making a significant contribution to the success of the company.

 💬 Talk about problem solving, data structures and competitive programming.
 I love those topics.